 the metal hull plates at an angle that

 hull.
 Somewhere on the ship a fire had

 hours.
 The POWs lived through

 seventeen attacks by sunset.

-After the first raid, the ship was left alone by "playing possum" in the water.
-The fighters went after the other ships in the convoy.
 The moaning and muttering of men who were losing their minds kept the POWs up all night.
 That night 25 POWs died in the hold.
 POWs were reported as drinking urine and howling.
 The ship reached Subic Bay at 2:30 in the morning, because it was a suitable landing place.

 Sometime after midnight, the medics in

 wounded were everywhere.

 them from the ceiling.
 After the

 before the next attack started.